Digital Nomad Exchange

 If you are thinking about moving to Japan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Japan is generally quite high, with the average cost of rent for a one-bedroom apartment in a city center being quite expensive.
-Prices can vary greatly depending on the location and size of the property, but overall, housing in Japan is more expensive than in many other countries," said one person in Japan.
+Prices can vary greatly depending on the location and size of the property, but overall, housing in Japan is more expensive than in many other countries," explained one person living in Japan.

 View More Answers